-- We highly recommend applying by November 1 if you wish to be considered for the Morrill Scholarship Program and Honors and Scholars Programs.
+- Apply by November 1 if you wish to be considered for most merit scholarships.

 Step 2: Apply to the School of Music

-The application process for the Bachelor of Science in Music degree is required, and is in addition to your application to the university.
-The audition process is not mandatory for the BS degree, but is required if you also wish to be considered for other degree programs within the School of Music (Performance, Music Education, Composition, Musicology, Bachelor of Arts in Music).
+The audition process is not mandatory for the Bachelor of Science degree, but is an option if you wish to be considered for other degree programs within the School of Music (Performance, Music Education, Composition, Musicology, Bachelor of Arts in Music).

 - Saturday, Feb.
 8, 2020

-- Students take a Theory Placement Exam (TPE) to determine if they are ready to enter Music Theory I. The exam covers basic musical notation, scales, key signatures, rhythm and chords.
-You will either take this exam on the day of your audition (if you choose to perform one) or schedule a separate time with the Undergraduate Studies office.
+All students will take a Theory Placement Exam (TPE) to determine if they are ready to enter Music Theory I. The exam covers basic notation, scales, key signatures, rhythm and chords.

 - Visit Undergraduate Admissions/Scholarships for details about academic scholarships.